OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 ```
  GET /mux-process
 ```
-A Web UI is also available:
+A Web UI (using the above) is also available:
 ```
   http://machine:9999/web/runner.html
 ```

+Screenshots from a smart-phone:
 <table>
   <tr>
     <td><img src="./docimages/runner.UI.01.png"></td>